Predictions of damages from Atlantic tropical cyclones: a hierarchical Bayesian study on extremes: Results

-Sunspots are magnetic disturbances (SSN) of the sun surface having both dark and brighter regions.
+Sunspots are magnetic disturbances (SSN) of the sun's surface having both dark and brighter regions.
 Variations in solar activity are monitored by sunspots.
-These are visible disturbances on the photosphere of the sun.
+These are visible disturbances in the photosphere of the sun.
 The brighter regions increase the intensity of the ultraviolet emissions.
-Increased sunspot numbers correspond to more magnetic disturbances, which some studies predict leads to reduction in potential intensity of hurricanes \cite{hodges2014sun}. {SSN} are obtained from World Data Center-Sunspot Index and Long-term Solar Observations at the Royal Observatory of Belgium {\url{http://www.sidc.be/silso/datafiles}}.
+Increased sunspot numbers correspond to more magnetic disturbances, which some studies predict leads to a reduction in the potential intensity of hurricanes \citep{hodges2014sun}. {SSN} are obtained from World Data Center-Sunspot Index and Long-term Solar Observations at the Royal Observatory of Belgium {(\url{http://www.sidc.be/silso/datafiles})}.

 We use the monthly time series available for each covariate.
-Previous works \cite{Elsner28} suggest an average of the May and June values of the {SOI}, {NAO}, and Atlantic {SST} anomalies for prediction.
+Previous works \citep{Elsner28} suggest an average of the May and June values of the {SOI}, {NAO}, and Atlantic {SST} anomalies for prediction.
 We operate under this same premise for {AMO} and the Ni\~{n}o 3.4 anomaly.
-However, with SSN we use the average of the monthly average sunspots for July to June of the predicting year, i.e. for 2019, we average July 2018 to June 2019 monthly values.
+However, with SSN we use the average of the monthly average sunspots for July to June of the predicting year, i.e., for 2019, we average July 2018 to June 2019 monthly values.